KevinHanson/J.O.B-Training-Linux-1/README.md

-# J.O.B-Training-Linux File Commands Assignment
+# Linux File Commands Assignment

 ## This is the first online assignment for the Linux commands training module and in this assignment you will clone this repository to your local computer by doing the following:
 1. click the fork button